alahirajeffrey/e-wallet-api/README.md

 ## Problem Description
 Even though strides are being made in the financial sector in nigeria.
-The problem of financial inclusion still remains i.e Not everybody has equal access to financial services which leaves room for a large percentage of people vulnerable to fraudlent activities.
+The problem of financial inclusion still remains i.e Not everybody has equal access to financial services which leave a large percentage of people vulnerable to fraudlent activities.

 ## Overview and Project Summary
 in recent years, there has been a vast increase in the development and use of fintech and fintech related products.
 The aim of this project is to provide a sustainable solution that helps users overcome the shortcoming of traditional banking.